HiEST/Fem-IoT/README.md

 Depending on which model is used (STEAM or STEAM2), the output will be different.
 In the following subsections we define the output for each model.
+Notice that there are some shared attributes with the input.
+This is done for validation purposes.

 #### STEAM